Daniel Cohn

 Accepting New Graduate Students

 I teach in both The School of Public Policy and Administration's Bachelor of Public Administration and Master of Public Policy, Administration and Law programs.
-I am also a member of the Graduate Faculty of the Department of Political Science.
+I am also a faculty member of the Graduate Program in the Department of Political Science.
 Occasionally, I have also taught and supervised graduate students in other faculties and programs.
 Topics covered in my recent publications and ongoing research include: media coverage of local politics; the role of academic actors and advice in the public policy process; the impact of the new public management (NPM) and networked governance on the role of ministers; alternative service delivery and bureaucratic organizations.
 Public Policy areas I have expertise in include health and social policy and public-private partnerships.
 Geographic areas covered in my past research include Canada, the United States and Western Europe.

 Degrees